okeeffed/developer-notes/manual/Principles/Software-First-Principles.md

    - Strategy: Alignment of opportunities, plans & behaviours
 5. Think, say, do in harmony
 6. No shortcuts to results, only efficiencies
+7. "Once you figure out the question, the answer is relatively easy."

 ## Pixar 22 Rules of Storytelling